 Pupils arriving late for morning registration will be marked as late and will receive a lunchtime detention for 20 minutes on the same day as the lateness.
 Pupils arriving late for afternoon registration will be given a lunchtime detenton for 20 minutes the day after the lateness.
 Failure to attend an after-school detention escalates through the school’s detention system

 For any detention after school beyond 20 minutes, parents and carers will be notified 24 hours in advance using Groupcall text messaging service.
 It is therefore important you make sure that we have the correct mobile number at all times.

 If you have any queries about attending school, or for more

 Absence Reporting Line 01926 743217

-You can download a copy of our attendance leaflet in the attachment section below.
+You can download a copy of our latest Attendance Policy below.